ChauNgo1106/Pizza/README.md

 # Pizza
-This project is implemented by Chau Bao Ngo and intructed by professor Betty O'Neil (at University of Massachusetts in Boston).
+This project is implemented by Chau Bao Ngo and instructed by professor Betty O'Neil  (at University of Massachusetts in Boston).
 In this project, I have already implemented in Pizza1 (static pizza order web app) and Pizza2 (dynamic pizza order web app).

 Pizza1.